gaps-closure/hal/escape/perftests/README.md

 # To display the results one at a time
 python3 plot_xy.py -d
 ```
-Current example plot result from a single ESCAPE box are shown below:
+Example plots from a single ESCAPE box are shown below, showing writing
+and reading from each type of shared memory:

 ![x](fig_App_writes_to_escape-mmap.png "App writes to escape-mmap")